d0tTino/d0tTino/docs/installation.md

    ```
 2. Copy or symlink the files from this repository to your profile directory.
 3. From an elevated PowerShell window, run `bootstrap.ps1` (or call
    `install.sh` from a regular shell) to set up your PATH.
+The script relies on
+   the shared helpers for fonts, palettes and Git hooks.
 You must run the
    PowerShell script from an **elevated** window so that
    `scripts/fix-path.ps1` can modify the user PATH.
    Pass the appropriate flags to install the core tools automatically.
 The